Adiabatic manipulation of a system interacting with a spin-bath: Discussion

 \section{Discussion}

 A model for the STIRAP protocol in the presence of interaction between the three-state system and a spin bath has been introduced and analytically studied, focusing on the case where the bath is initially in its ground state.
 Behaviors at weak and strong couplings have been predicted.
-The numeric resolution of the dynamics specialized to the homogeneous case and consequent curves of efficiency of the population transfer vs system-environment coupling constant $\eta$ show in a clear way that the efficiency is essentially equal to $1$ for small values of $\eta$, as one reasonably expects, and zero for high values of such parameter.
-This second feature seems to be pretty intuitive, too, since in the presence of a strong interaction with the environment the adiabatic following of the eigenstates of the system Hamiltonian is supposed to be jeopardized by dissipation.
-Nevertheless, it has been shown that the true motivation for such diminishing of the efficiency is to be traced back to a dynamical decoupling induced by the environment, which can be interpreted as a generalized quantum Zeno effect.
-In terms of properties of the Hamiltonian, it is possible to show that the states $\Ket{g_k}\Ket{\{\downarrow\}}$ approach two ground states of the total Hamiltonian of system and environment in the regime of very high values of $\eta$, which effectively implies neutralization of the pulses supposed to induce the adiabatic population transfer.
-In fact, {\it a posteriori}, one could say that if dissipation occurred at high values of $\eta$, considered that the state $\Ket{e}$ is coupled both to $\Ket{g_1}$ and $\Ket{g_2}$, the effect would be a redistribution of the total population between the two ground states, instead of a vanishing population for state $\Ket{g_2}$.
+The numeric resolution of the dynamics (all performed through a fourth-order Runge-Kutta method through a code implemented by us) specialized to the homogeneous case and consequent curves of efficiency of the population transfer vs system-environment coupling constant $\eta$ show in a clear way that the efficiency is essentially equal to $1$ for small values of $\eta$, as one reasonably expects, and zero for high values of such parameter (which is well visible in Fig.~\ref{fig:pop_no_rescaled} and subsequent).
+The first behavior is in fact intuitive since for very small values of $\eta$ the environment is supposed not to influence significantly the STIRAP process.
+The second feature seems to be pretty intuitive, too, since in the presence of a strong interaction with the environment the adiabatic following of the eigenstates of the system Hamiltonian is supposed to be jeopardized by dissipation.
+Nevertheless, it has been shown that the true motivation for such diminishing of the efficiency is to be traced back to the rise of Zeno subspaces and relevant Zeno dynamics, sometimes also referred to as dynamical decoupling (i.e., neutralization of the couplings associated to the pulses) induced by the environment.
+In terms of properties of the Hamiltonian, it is possible to show that the states $\Ket{g_k}\Ket{\{\downarrow\}}$ approach two ground states of the total Hamiltonian of system and environment in the regime of very high values of $\eta$, while the state $\Ket{e}\Ket{\{\downarrow\}}$ belongs to a different subspace, which effectively implies neutralization of the pulses supposed to induce the adiabatic population transfer.
+In order to further support this interpretation and exclude the occurrence of dissipation in the regime of very strong coupling, consider that if dissipation occurred at high values of $\eta$, since the state $\Ket{e}$ is coupled both to $\Ket{g_1}$ and $\Ket{g_2}$ through the bath, the effect would be a redistribution of the total population between the two ground states, instead of a vanishing population for state $\Ket{g_2}$.
 In passing, it is interesting to note that our numeric results confirm the Holstein-Primokoff theory, according to which no significant effects should be observed with an increase of the size fo the environment and simultaneous rescaling of the coupling constant by a factor proportional to the inverse of the number of bath spins.
 This has been clearly shown in Fig.~\ref{fig:pop_rescaled}.
 Therefore, in further resolutions, we have focused on the $L=10$ case in order to reduce the time of calculation.